 Soils in different regions and climatic conditions have different structures, and therefore there is a greater variation in the physical, chemical, and biological properties of soils.
 All kinds of soil are not capable of supporting maximum plant growth as they have different ratios of supporting soil biodiversity, water holding capacity, drainage, aeration, nutrient solubility and bioavailability to the plants and nutrient exchange capacities.

-Even though gardeners can never replace the whole soil in the garden, but they can significantly improve the quality of earlier existing soil by the addition of good quality potting mix, compost, properly treated kitchen waste, farmyard manure, plant growth-promoting rhizobacteria, and biofertilizers.
+Even though gardeners can never replace the whole soil in the garden, they can significantly improve the quality of earlier existing soil by the addition of good quality potting mix, compost, properly treated kitchen waste, farmyard manure, plant growth-promoting rhizobacteria, and biofertilizers.

 Moreover, they can also take soil from any good site such as hill areas, or nearby empty areas to make a good top layer of about 0-30 cm in their gardens.
 But they may need permission from authorities to collect soil from any other space.
 Moreover, soil testing is also a must approach to know the levels of nutrients and contaminants (if any) in the soil.
-A good knowledge about soil fertility helps to optimize the application of organic and inorganic fertilizers to support maximum growth and production.
+Good knowledge about soil fertility helps to optimize the application of organic and inorganic fertilizers to support maximum growth and production.
 Different regional agricultural research institutes and agricultural extension workers are offering services to help homeowners and gardeners with soil testing and optimized nutrient application practices.

 Watering is a critical factor affecting all the stages of a plant’s life cycle, such as germination, growth, development, reproduction, flowering, fruit formation, seed setting, and harvesting.
 Different plants have different irrigation requirements at their different growth stages so irrigation scheduling must be adjusted according to plant needs.
-The wetting and during status of soil should also be checked before the next watering as complete saturated conditions do not leave any space for aeration, and other biological activities.
+The wetting and during the status of soil should also be checked before the next watering as complete saturated conditions do not leave any space for aeration, and other biological activities.

 Some people simply start watering plants during their free time or according to their interests.
 This practice should be strongly discouraged, and watering actions should only be performed at dawn and dusk.
 Irrigation in the noon is never recommended as it may affect the overall health and survival capability of plants.
 Moreover, transpiration and evaporation rates are maximum at this time due to intense heat so it will cause a great loss of applied water.
 Drip irrigation and sprinkler irrigation systems can be used for more uniform coverage and water conservation.